Bujno/ScannerQR/README.md

 # ScannerQR
-A very simple QR code scanner based on the tools available.
-The user selects from the list of devices recognized by the system that enable video streaming, and then starts the scan.
-After reading the QR code, the code will close the camera view, and the read value will be displayed on the screen.
+A very simple QR code scanner based on the available tools.
+The user selects one device recognized by the system that enable video streaming and then starts scan.
+After reading the QR code, the code will close the camera view and display value on the screen.
 It catches both webcams and cameras in mobile phones.